Envrin/apex/docs/index.md

 online operations.
 You  will be amazed at the simplicity for the quality.
 Please take a few moments to browse the documentation below.

 Donations gratefully accepted.
-Bitcoin address:  3JnYmUHhz1CKz9vgxX55qmBnzVRPirA21D
+Bitcoin address:  3JnYmUHhz1CKz9vgxX55qmBnzVRPirA21D or PayPal at payments@apex-platform.org.

 #### Other Documentation